jayunit100/k8hacking/spark-cassandra-project/README.md

+# This is now obsolete, see mattf's spark contribution to GoogleCloudPlatform/kubernetes/ where the LOCAL_IP environment variable is passed to spark slaves on startup.
+This solves the problem of not being able to run spark kube services for the master.

 ## Deploying spark on kubernetes

 *NOTE THAT TO DO THIS, YOU CANT ACTUALLY LEVERAGE KUBE SERVICES, SO THIS IS A HACK, MAKE SURE TO READ THE WHOLE DOC CAREFULLY, THE HACKAROUND FOR RUNNING SPARK ON K8 IS AT THE BOTTOM !*